ichoukou/OuyeXie.github.io/Interview/Amz/SpecificNotes.md

  - When answering questions, be as concise and detailed in your response as possible.
 The STAR (situation, task, action, result) method is recommended.
  - We want to hear your answers in terms of “I” rather than “we” so that we understand your individual impact versus that of your team.
- - Amazon is a very data and results driven company.
+ - Amz is a very data and results driven company.
 We make decisions with data whenever possible.
 Each of your examples should include the data you used in your decision making and what the results were.
- - Amazon values candidates who are self-aware of their failures.
+ - Amz values candidates who are self-aware of their failures.
 Do not be afraid to talk about your mistakes and how you’ve learned from them.
 We want to know what actions you have taken to ensure your mistakes will not happen again.
- - Amazon gives employees autonomy.
+ - Amz gives employees autonomy.
 Provide examples of areas where you have taken initiative without another person’s direction or input.
- - Be ready to discuss the Amazon products and/or technologies that excite you.
+ - Be ready to discuss the Amz products and/or technologies that excite you.
 While we do not expect you to know every detail about the team you are interviewing with, you should research the team and product enough to be able to have a thorough conversation with the interviewers on those topics.
     - [people-technology](https://www.amazon.jobs/en/teams/people-technology)
     - Inteviewers
         - Shifa Jia, Software Development Engineer (Algorithm Development Professionals)